mParticle/docs/src/pages/guides/data-subject-requests/index.md

 ## Managing Data Subject Requests in the mParticle Dashboard

-In addition to the OpenDSR API, users with the [Compliance role](/guides/platform-guide/users#roles) can create, delete and monitor DSRs directly in the mParticle Dashboard.
+In addition to the OpenDSR API, users with the [Compliance or Admin and Compliance role](/guides/platform-guide/users#roles) can create, delete and monitor DSRs directly in the mParticle Dashboard.

-<aside>To see these privacy pages you must be in the role of "Compliance Admin" or "Compliance".</aside>
+<aside>To see the pages under the Privacy tab, you must have be in the Support role.
+To see or make changes in the pages under the Privacy tab, you must be in the Admin & Compliance or Compliance role.</aside>

 ![image of the data subject request UI](/images/dsr/dsr-ui.png)